Friedman-reflexivity: interpreters as consistoids: The Main Ideas of the Paper

-Harvey Friedman's idea is to evade this problem by shifting the base to a theory with the desirable property that each finitely axiomatised $A$ has an interpreter over the theory.
-We will call such theories \emph{interpreter theories} or \emph{Friedman reflexive theories}.\footnote{The ratio behind the second name will become clear in the paper.} Friedman's example is Peano Arithmetic {\sf PA}.
-He shows that, indeed, {\sf PA} is an interpreter theory.
+We call a theory that does have the desirable property that each finitely axiomatised $A$ has an interpreter over the theory \emph{Friedman-reflexive}.\footnote{The ratio behind the second name will become clear in the paper.} Friedman's example of such a theory is Peano Arithmetic {\sf PA}.
+He shows that, indeed, {\sf PA} is Friedman-reflexive.
 See Section~\ref{parapea}.
 A disadvantage of the choice of {\sf PA} is that it is very strong.
-Our proposal for the ideal interpreter theory is Peano Corto or ${\sf PA}^{\sf corto}$.
-We will show, in Subsection~\ref{cortoboven}, that ${\sf PA}^{\sf corto}$ has some good further properties as a base.
+Our proposal for the ideal Friedman-reflexive theory is Peano Corto or $\paco$.
+We will show, in Subsection~\ref{cortoboven}, that $\paco$ has some good further properties as a base.